Emotion-Based Survival Skills (EBSS)

 EBSS Binary Spectrum: A Fluid Positional Axis

-The above image represents the general dynamic “action” of the Pattern of Emotional Warfare’s inward/intrapsychic and outward/interpersonal or intersubjective interplay and, crucially, Emotional Warfare’s gestalt.
+This visual represents the bottom half of the DTBM, with the EBSS binary spectrum and its fluid positional axis attributes included to demonstrate the general dynamic action of the Pattern of Emotional Warfare’s inward/intrapsychic and outward/interpersonal or intersubjective interplay and, crucially, Emotional Warfare’s gestalt as directed through the agency and efficacy of the False Self.
 Arrows that point up demonstrate the directional flow of Inward Emotional Warfare (IEW), and the arrows that point down represent the directional flow of Outward Emotional Warfare (OEW).
-The cross-sectional arrows demonstrate the intermingled attributes of the EBSS Inflated A and Inflated B that are generated on the EBSS binary spectrum — and fluid positional axis.
-Effectively establishing the False Self agency and efficacy, both “within” and “on” the field of Emotional Warfare.
+The cross-sectional arrows demonstrate the intermingled attributes of the EBSS Inflated A and Inflated B that are generated on the EBSS binary spectrum and fluid positional axis.
+This illustrates the False Self agency and efficacy, both within and on the field of Emotional Warfare.

 Note: For broader contextualization within the domain of psychology, psychoanalysis, psychotherapy, or psychiatry, consider these extreme end points of action and/or mental behaviors in stagnant or diagnostic terminology.
 Mental disorders in which appear the dominant EBSS of the Inflated A, categorically discussed as dominance (-A), might include Machiavellianism, sociopathy, psychopathy, various stages of narcissism (and the manipulation techniques that include opposing Inflated B attributes such as charm or using ego wounds to gain sympathy or empathy), authoritarianism, anger issues, extreme extroversion, hubris, or in general the neuroses associated with control issues over another or others.